MARHD/Mini-Drone/README.md

 - Assembly and test flight time: 2-3hrs (once experienced)

 ## Getting started
-Note: Some basic tools including a means of printing in ABS or PLA are required for assembly.
-All 3D printable models are available in [3dmodels](./3d_models) as FreeCad design files and stl files
+Note: Some assembly tools as well as a means of 3D printing (PLA) are required for assembly.
+All 3D printable models are available in [Mechanical Design](./Mechanical Design) as Fusion 360 design files, as well as stl files

 All required components and suppliers are listed in the following [BOM](./Instructions/BOM.xlsx)